inivekin/abosa/abosa.typ

 and where it's not have chaperones, there's more effect than there is cause, there's more than light in these lightcones.
+I'll fight the fall to where you seemed and move in actuality to where that light of you had beamed, to reach a simultaniety.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1376)[```none
-The crux of this, the discomfort
+The crux of this is discomfort
-of hanging from ad lib supports,
+from hanging from ad lib supports,
 (that follows laws which physics wrought
 to barely pull above the quartz)
-no more encumbers to abort
+but won't encumber to abort
 this fool's errand to sort rival.
 What self-worth fails to report
 a friend in need provides in full.